keptn/keptn.github.io/content/docs/1.0.x/reference/api/index.md

         width="700px">}}

 ## Uploading an API file to a Keptn project
-* An API file can be uploaded to a project in either of the following ways :
+You can upload an API file to a project in any of the following ways :
     * Upload the file directly to your git repo.
     * Use the `resource-service` API for uploading, as shown in the example snippet from above.
 ## Architecture Details of Keptn API